wasabikev/AI-UI/README.md

 - Set up regular database backups
 - Implement CI/CD pipeline
 - Use DigitalOcean App Platform for production
+- All commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/) standard for clarity and automation.

 ## Error Handling and Logging
 - Structured logging with UnicodeFormatter